-Colic – The Different Types of Colic
+Types of Colic in Horses

-Colic…that word that fills horse owners with dread!
-However, it is actually a relatively common disorder affecting the horse and can occur at any time for a plethora of reasons.
+Equine Colic is actually a relatively common disorder affecting the horse and can occur at any time for a plethora of reasons.

-Colic, is not a specific disorder, but instead a general term describing ‘abdominal discomfort’.
+Colic is not a specific disorder, but instead, a general term describing ‘abdominal discomfort’.
 Although colic usually occurs from discomfort originating from the gastro-intestinal tract, it can also be due to pain from other abdominal organs such as the kidney, liver or uterus, this is termed ‘false colic’.
 In addition ‘tying up’ (exertional rhabdomyolysis), laminitis and even foot abscesses can incur similar symptoms.

-Impactions: Usually, but not exclusively affecting the large intestine, impactions are firm blockages of food.
-They usually result from horses eating bedding, having a reduced fluid intake or reduced movement – therefore this is a type of colic to look out for when horses are on box rest but can also occur at other times such as, during travel.
+Usually, but not exclusively impaction colic is found in the large intestine.
+Impactions are firm blockages of food that your horse is unable to move through the system.
+This type of colic usually results from horses that eat their bedding i.e straw, having a reduced fluid intake or reduced movement – therefore this is a type of colic to look out for when horses are on box rest but can also occur at other times such as, during travel.

-When a unit of bowel travels to an abnormal location within the abdomen we refer to it as displaced.
-Torsions occur when the gut twists on itself (often referred to as a ‘twisted gut) and strangulation occurs if the blood supply to a portion of gut gets cut off.
-These are relatively uncommon types of colic but are very serious.
-Occasionally displacements can be corrected medically but severe displacements, and all strangulations and torsions require surgery to correct.
+When a unit of bowel travels to an abnormal location within the abdomen of the horse we refer to it as displaced.
+Torsions occur when the gut twists on itself (often referred to as a ‘twisted gut) and strangulation occurs if the blood supply to a portion of the gut gets cut off.
+These are relatively uncommon types of colic but are very serious, with the need for immediate veterinary attention.

 With thanks to Merete Hass BSc (Hons) BVSc MRCVS, Equine Vet at Hampton Veterinary Centre, Malpas, Cheshire